 When I am in the presence of newborn I am always aware of how time seems to shift.
 Newborns are not in our clock-focused reality.
 My intention as a postpartum doula is to slow things down to their speed.
 There is no urgency.
 Things take time and while I love cuddling babies, I love even more to gently sway and hum as I sweep the other room while your body matches the breath and heart beat of your baby in your arms.

-Muskoka based doula and Mother of 3 boys.
+Muskoka based doula and Mother of three.
 Here you can catch some of my wandering thoughts and knack for busting myths about birth, postpartum and raising environmentally conscious kids.